Dr Maria Fragiadaki

 Research

-Kidney, Kidney on Chip (KoC), polycystic kidney disease, ADPKD, renal toxicity, drug screening
+Kidney, Kidney-on-a-Chip, polycystic kidney disease, ADPKD, renal toxicity, drug screening

 Interests